 Scleral lens prescriptions are customized by specifications determined over the course of the prescribing process.
-The parameters can include diameter, vault, power, material, lens color, thickness, peripheral recesses, limbal clearance, landing zone configurations, and other proprietary specifications. final scleral lenses are dispensed to the patient via the scleral lens practitioner so the prescription functions more like a receipt of the final scleral lenses.
+The parameters can include diameter, vault, power, material, lens color, thickness, peripheral recesses, limbal clearance, landing zone configurations, and other proprietary specifications.
+Final scleral lenses are dispensed to the patient via the scleral lens practitioner so the prescription functions more like a receipt of the final scleral lenses.
 This may be useful to a new scleral lens practitioner in the event of a transfer of care.

 Why is my scleral contact lens prescription fulfilled through my prescriber’s practice?

 The only safe way to fill your scleral lens prescription is through a prescriber to get exactly what was intended.
 By doing so, you also enjoy warranted lens exchanges at no further cost within the prescribing period.
 In other words, unlike pre-made soft disposable contacts which are inventoried in a warehouse awaiting distribution, scleral lenses are made to order by your prescriber’s laboratory one at a time.
 Scleral lens laboratories will not sell scleral lenses directly to patients.
-Furthermore, although there are multiple scleral lens laboratories, each laboratory has their own unique designs, often requiring specific lathing equipment and using proprietary designs.
+Furthermore, although there are multiple scleral lens laboratories, each laboratory has its own unique designs, often requiring specific lathing equipment for their proprietary designs.
 One laboratory cannot duplicate another laboratory’s scleral lens design due to equipment differences and protections against infringing on intellectual property.

-The two scleral lenses shown above have the exact same power, diameter, and base curve.
+The two scleral lenses shown here have the exact same power, diameter, and base curve.
 Yet they are dramatically different because complex proprietary specifications can only be assured if you get the lens through your prescriber.
 If you find an enterprising laboratory to directly fill your scleral lens prescription, beware of incurring far greater expenses to get the correct lens and the risk of jeopardizing your eye health.